TommyUnger/qumulo-api-on-windows-client/README.md

     C:\qumulo-work\> jupyter-notebook
     ```
 1. Create a new python3 notebook by clicking the **New** button in the upper right
-1. Paste in the following code
+1. Paste in the following code in the newly created file
     ```
     import pprint
     from qumulo.lib.auth import get_credentials